Tell el-Burak: "Kingdom of Sidon"

-According to archaeologists, Tell el-Burak excavations have helped significantly to clarify the history of the nearby Sidon during the MBA.
-Previously, there was a big gap in this history from the end of the Early Bronze Age until the middle of the 2nd millennium BC, when Sidon is first mentioned in the historical texts.
+According to archaeologists, Tell el-Burak excavations have helped significantly to clarify the history of the nearby Sidon during the Middle Bronze Age.
+Previously, there was a gap in this history from the end of the Early Bronze Age until the middle of the 2nd millennium BC, when Sidon is first mentioned in the historical texts.

-Sidon was clearly the big power centre at that time, that controlled significant territory.
-So there appears to have been the kingdom of Sidon that controlled el-Burak, and other areas.
+Sidon was the big power centre at that time, that controlled significant territory.
+So there appears to have been the Kingdom of Sidon that controlled el-Burak, and other areas.

 Oldest wall paintings

-The biggest room, measuring 7 by 14 meters, contained unusual wall paintings displaying Egyptian influence.
-The wall paintings are dated by researchers at 1900 BC.
-Trade connections at that time with Egypt and the Palestinian coast are also indicated by pottery studies.
+The biggest room, measuring 7 by 14 meters, contained wall paintings that demonstrated the area's ties to Egypt at the time, as early as 1900 BCE.
+Egyptian blue, a pigment extremely rare in the natural world yet produced and used in Egypt since the 3rd millennium BCE, was utilized in the paintings.
+Bertsch, an archaeologist working on the site excavations, stated the paintings may have even been painted directly by Egyptian artists.